 Take a Quality E Supplement

-For most of us, our diets aren’t perfect, so taking a vitamin E supplement is a good idea for most people.
+For most of us, our diets aren’t perfect, so taking a vitamin E supplement is generally a good idea.
 Just make sure your supplement contains all the vitamin E compounds listed below.
 As for dosage, for maintaining good health, an adult should have a daily intake of around 50 IUs.

-When you take your vitamin E supplement, take it with some healthy dietary fat like coconut oil or avocado, because that will help your body to absorb a higher percentage of the vitamin E in the supplement.
+When you take your vitamin E supplement, take it with some healthy dietary fat like coconut oil or avocado, That will help your body absorb a higher percentage of the vitamin E in the supplement.